entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - *Ligulalepis* is scored '1' based on Schultze (1968).

 > - The coding of *Eosteus* is unknown.
+The coding of *Megamastax amblyodus* is 1.

 15. Enamel layers: (0) applied directly to one another (ganoine); (1) separated by layers of dentine.

 > Giles *et al*.
 (2015), Character 7; Choo *et al*.
 (2017), Character 256; King *et al*.
 (2017), Character 17; Castiello (2018), Character 17; Zhu Y. *et al*.
 (2022), Character 15; Brazeau *et al*.
 (2023), Character 20.

 > - The coding of *Eosteus* is unknown.
+The coding of *Megamastax amblyodus* is 0.

 16. Enamel(oid) on teeth: (0) absent; (1) present.

 > Giles *et al*.
 (2015), Character 79; Choo *et al*.
 (2017), Character 284; King *et al*.
 (2017), Character 365; Castiello (2018), Character 355; Zhu Y. *et al*.
 (2022), Character 16; Brazeau *et al*.
 (2023), Character 370.

 > - The coding of *Eosteus* is unknown.
+The coding of *Megamastax amblyodus* is ?.

 17. Cap of enameloid restricted to upper part of teeth (acrodin): (0) absent; (1) present.

 > Zhu  *et al*.
 (2009, Character 151), Friedman & Brazeau (2010, Character 46), and references therein; Zhu *et al*.
 (2013), Character 140; Giles *et al*.
 (2015), Character 80; Choo *et al*.
 (2017), Character 136; King *et al*.
 (2017), Character 342; Castiello (2018), Character 334; Zhu Y. *et al*.
 (2021), Character 78; Zhu Y. *et al*.
 (2022), Character 17; Brazeau *et al*.
 (2023), Character 347.

 > - The coding of *Eosteus* is unknown.
+The coding of *Megamastax amblyodus* is 0.

 18. Galeaspidin: (0) absent; (1) present.

 > King *et al*.
 (2017), Character 9; Castiello (2018), Character 9; Zhu Y. *et al*.
 (2022), Character 18; Brazeau *et al*.
 (2023), Character 12.

 > - The coding of *Eosteus* is 0, judging from the obvious difference from the galeaspid dermal skeleton.
 The same is for *Janusiscus*.
+The coding of *Megamastax amblyodus* is 0.

 19. Extensive pore canal network: (0) absent; (1) present.

 > Giles *et al*.
 (2015), Character 8; Choo *et al*.
 (2017), Character 257; King *et al*.
 (2017), Character 5; Castiello (2018), Character 5; Zhu Y. *et al*.
 (2022), Character 19; Brazeau *et al*.
 (2023), Character 5.

 > - The coding of *Eosteus* is 0, judging from lack of pores or pore-like texture on the surface of the dermal skeleton.
+The coding of *Megamastax amblyodus* is 1.

 20. Resorption and redeposition of odontodes of dermal plates: (0) lacking or partially developed; (1) developed.